Smart Devices sold separately:

 Understanding Diabetic ketoacidosis (DKA): symptoms, prevention and management

 The content in this article should not be taken as medical advice.
-Please consult your healthcare provider regarding your individual health needs.
+Please consult your healthcare provider regarding your individual health needs and Dexcom alert settings.

 “An ounce of prevention is worth a pound of cure.”